Pierre454/PHP-CRUD/README.md

 # PHP-CRUD
-In order to improve my web skills, I created this CRUD, in order to manage a list of customers and suppliers.
+In order to improve my web skills, I created this CRUD, in order to manage from a website a database containing a list of customers and suppliers.

 ## Functionnalities